Sun Devil Giving Day: Veteran support

 Question: What brought you to W. P. Carey's online MBA program?

 Answer: In the military, advanced degrees are encouraged to move up from the lower ranks as an officer.
-It doesn’t have to be any specific degree, but they want you to learn about problem solving and enhance your soft skills.
+It doesn't have to be any specific degree, but they want you to learn about problem-solving and enhance your soft skills.
 ASU has a well-established business program, the W. P. Carey School of Business is excellent, and being a resident of Tempe made it easy to be a part of the program.

 Q: What were your key takeaways from the program?

-A: In each class, you’re assigned complex problems that are designed to produce confusion and ambiguity.
+A: In each class, you're assigned complex problems that are designed to produce confusion and ambiguity.
 With those, two things stuck out: team building and time management.
-For team building, we didn’t get to pick the people in our groups — they’re assigned, and while there can be friction, there is a maturation of the team through the two-year program.
-You develop skills to deal with people you might not agree with but can find common ground with and build a good team that works together effectively.
+For team building, we didn't get to pick the people in our groups — they're assigned, and while there can be friction, there is a maturation of the team through the two-year program.
+You develop skills to deal with people you might disagree with but can find common ground with and build a good team that works together effectively.

 Having been a battalion commander, I had to learn how not to say, "It's my way or the highway," but more like, "How do I herd cats in the right direction?" and it might not be the outcome I want, but it's an outcome that works for everybody.